Feeling light and energetic, or still sluggish after winter? Spring has arrived so a lymphatic system tune-up might be in order.

 - Medical conditions – after removing lymph nodes

 - Following cosmetic surgery – liposuction, scar tissue

-How To Do Lymphatic DrainageLymphatic vessels are generally fine and close to the skin, so it’s never a deep treatment.
+Since the lymphatic vessels are generally fine and close to the skin, it is never a deep treatment.

-Additional Help For Lymphatic Tune-up
+Additional Help For Tuning Up the Lymphatic System

 And now you’re ready to step into spring full of vitality.
 If traces of sluggishness remain, find a lymphatic drainage practitioner in your local area.